sedislab/SENTIL/sentil-embedded/README.md

 ## Build from source

 The library links a `no_std` Rust static library built from `sentil-core`.
 To rebuild the archives or add a board, install the Rust toolchain and follow `extras/cross_compile.md`, which lists the target for each core and where Arduino expects the archive.
-The host oracle test, which proves the monitor reproduces the cross-language oracle through the embedded C ABI, runs with `make -C sentil-arduino test`.
+The host oracle test, which proves the monitor reproduces the cross-language oracle through the embedded C ABI, runs with `make -C sentil-embedded test`.

 ## The smallest boards